 The study of History at Oxford combines the examination of large regions over extended periods of time with more focused work on smaller groups, shorter periods and particular problems.
 It provides a distinctive education by developing an awareness of differing political, cultural, social and economic structures in past societies and their interrelationship.
 It combines vigorous debate over questions of interpretation with rigorous attention to the source materials.
-Its constant enrichment by cross-fertilisation from other disciplines leads to the asking of new questions about the past.
+Its constant enrichment by cross-fertilisation from other disciplines leads to new questions about the past.

 Oxford is celebrated for the broad chronological sweep of its courses and the enormous amount of choice offered to students.
 Students can study options on any part of British and European history from the declining years of the Roman Empire to the present day.
-The geographical range is also broad: there are options on North American, Latin American, Asian and African history (see website for further details).
+The geographical range is also broad: there are options on North American, Latin American, Asian and African history (see History website for further details).
 Students are encouraged to adopt a variety of interdisciplinary approaches to their work, and the faculty is strong on intellectual and cultural history options.
 The Oxford History Faculty is at the forefront of research.

 History graduates go on to follow careers in fields such as law, investment banking and consultancies, advertising, accountancy, the Civil Service, publishing, journalism and the media, global charity work, museums, librarianship and archive work, and teaching.
 Recent graduates include a civil servant at the Department of Health, an investment management associate and a barrister.

 Edward is now a curator.
 He says: ‘My degree helped me acquire a position with the Pendle Heritage Centre and then at Historic Scotland.
 Afterwards I became a curator for the National Museum of the US Navy.’